Sultan Al Neyadi to begin journey back to Earth at 5.05pm on Saturday

 He has also shared a wide variety of images of the UAE, including his hometown of Umm Ghafa in Al Ain.

-The intrepid traveller taken part in a number of live calls with school pupils from the ISS, offering unique insights into life on space.
+The intrepid traveller has taken part in a number of live calls with school pupils from the ISS, offering unique insights into life in space.

-He also used his social media accounts to educate the public on his daily activities on the space station.
+He also used his social media accounts to educate the public on his daily activities.

 “Oxygen on Earth is free.
 Sunlight and everything are taken for granted, but on the ISS we have to continuously recycle these resources, so the new definition I have after coming here is that we have to preserve the environment,” he said.